Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

     ![](images/viz_hudtopics.png)

-    Click the `/goal_pose` topic name to toggle both the `UI` and `Viz` options.
+    Click into the search bar, and begin typing `/goal_pose`.
+When it appears, select the `/goal_pose` topic name to toggle both the `UI` and `Viz` options.
 Alternatively, you can select each individual toggle. `UI` toggles a GUI window that displays a text-formatted version of the message. `Viz` toggles the 3D drawing.

     > If the HUD is not visible, ensure your connection throws no errors, your nav2 ROS nodes are still running, and that `Show HUD` in the ROS Settings is on.